iworks/sierotki/readme.txt

 = When does this plugin replace spaces? =

 Plugin works when viewing the content and does not modify your content.

+= I have a problem with the plugin, or I want to suggest a feature.
+Where can I do this? =

+You can do it on [Support Threads](https://wordpress.org/support/plugin/sierotki/#new-topic-0), but please add your ticket to [Github Issues](https://github.com/iworks/sierotki/issues).

 = How to use this plugin on the custom field? =